 Robinson has also created a food writing niche that includes two articles published in Smithsonian Food and Think online magazine.
 Her gourmet food column on enterprise.com caught the attention of Good Food Ireland, an Irish marketing group that guides tourists and locals to restaurants and food producers that use local food products.
-In April of this year, Robinson was part of an all-expense paid, seven day whirlwind culinary tour of Dublin, Cork, Waterford, and Wickford.
+In April 2013, Robinson was part of an all-expense paid, seven day whirlwind culinary tour of Dublin, Cork, Waterford, and Wickford.

 “People laughed when they heard I was going on a food trip to Ireland,” Robinson says.
 “We tend to judge their entire food system based on the Irish Potato Famine, and that’s not fair.
 That would be like judging American food on what we ate during The Depression.”
 Robinson, along with other food writers, and a few contest winners, were treated to Good Food Ireland’s itinerary of 5-star restaurants, delis, bakeries, cooking schools, and farms where local foods were showcased.

-This gastronomic odyssey began in Dublin with a behind-the-scenes tour at Guinness Storehouse where an archivist shared quirky Guinness memorabilia and the chef prepared a “light” lunch tasting menu of multiple courses including Guinness infused salmon, a variety of shell fish, Irish soda bread, brisket, Guinness and beet root brownies, and many other treats, all paired with a variety of Guinness stout.
+This gastronomic odyssey began in Dublin with a behind-the-scenes tour at Guinness Storehouse, where an archivist shared quirky Guinness memorabilia and the chef prepared a “light” lunch tasting menu of multiple courses, including: Guinness infused salmon, a variety of shell fish, Irish soda bread, brisket, Guinness and beet root brownies, and many other treats, all paired with a variety of Guinness stout.

 “You learn to pace yourself.
 You know plenty of food is coming and you can’t eat all of it.
 You sample small portions.
-I didn’t eat a full Irish breakfast every morning, either,” exclaims Robinson.
+I didn’t eat a full Irish breakfast every morning, either,” explains Robinson.

 Three hours and one long walk after the Guinness smorgasbord, Robinson attended a multi-course dinner at the 5-star Merrion Hotel.
 The menu included: duck breast; 28-day dry-aged ribeye; Irish Milleen cheese baked with white port, thyme, and garlic; truffle and Parmesan fries; rhubarb cake; and specialty chocolate.